Advanced settings of the Engee Function block

 Example: Breaking an algebraic loop

-As an example, let's consider the practical task of breaking an algebraic loop.
-It is recommended to break an algebraic loop using a delay block.
-But this technique leads to distorted results.
-And the IC block does not break the loop.
+As an example, let's consider the practical problem of breaking an algebraic loop.
+It is recommended to break the algebraic loop using the delay block.
+But this technique leads to a distortion of the results.
+And the IC unit does not break the loop.

-Therefore, let's create such an Engee Function block that would implement the following system of equations and break the algebraic loop: $$ y(t) = \begin{cases} IC, t = 0\\ u, t > 0 \end{cases} $$ To break the algebraic loop, we need to remove the direct feedthrough attribute.
-This can be done either from the settings of the Engee Function block or programmatically by setting the Override direct feedthrough setting method option.
+To break the algebraic loop, we need to remove the direct feedthrough attribute.
+This can be done both from the settings of the Engee Function block, and programmatically by setting the Override direct feedthrough setting method option.

 The example implementation is available in the loopbreaker model in the LoopBreaker block.

-The principle of operation of the block is as follows: the parameter IC, which will be output at the moment of initialisation of the model, and at the initial moment of simulation time, is set.
-At the next steps of the simulation, the block input will be immediately passed to the output.
-Let's look at the implementation of this algorithm:
+The principle of operation of the block is as follows: the parameter is set IC, which will be output at the time of initialization of the model, and at the initial time of the simulation.
+In the next steps of the simulation, the input of the block will be immediately transmitted to the output.
+Let's look at the implementation of this algorithm.:

 struct Block{T} <: AbstractCausalComponent